I prefer to ride blues and greens, hate using anything smaller than a chairlift, and am up for some jumps in the park.

 The best thing about Queenstown is being able to switch between the two mountains (i think there is a third mountain covered also) day to day, as your lift pass covers both mountains.

 check out www.nzski.com for more info.
-Coronet Peak and The Remarkables also have facebook pages which are updated frequently, which is awesome pre season to see how the snow cover is progressing. over 6 years ago
+Coronet Peak and The Remarkables also have facebook pages which are updated frequently, which is awesome pre season to see how the snow cover is progressing. almost 7 years ago